The act of checking for understanding not only corrects misconceptions, it also improves learning. | Fisher & Frey

 Different students learn in different ways, and many can really benefit from arrangements that take into account their specific educational needs.
 Students who find it considerably more difficult to access the national curriculum and take part in tests and exams may benefit from a form of Special Educational Needs (SEN) Assessment, depending on their specific difficulty.

-Our SEN assessments come in the form of a professional diagnostic assessment by an Educational Psychologist or Specialist Teacher.
+Our SEN assessments come in the form of a Full Diagnostic Assessment by an Educational Psychologist or Specialist Teacher.
 Dependent on the outcome of this assessment, Access Arrangements can be made for students with particular difficulties to help them during examinations.
 Where justified, students can receive extra time, the use of a computer, a reader or a scribe.
 The recommendation of Access Arrangements for all age groups is regulated by strict guidelines relating to the evidence of need published yearly by the Joint Council for Qualifications (JCQ).
+These are carried out by our SEN Specialist, Hema Desai.

 Specialised assessments for specific learning difficulties are also available, such as the Dyslexia Portfolio.
 The Portfolio helps to identify pupils with dyslexia and other literacy learning difficulties and consists of a wide range of tests, including: